a-quei/quantified-description-generation/README.md

 # Quantified Description Generation

-Code for the paper *Generating Quantified Descriptions of Abstract Visual Scenes* (LINK TBC), in the proceeding of 12th International Conference on Natural Lnaguage Generation (INLG 2019).
+Code for the paper (*Generating Quantified Descriptions of Abstract Visual Scenes*)[https://www.aclweb.org/anthology/W19-8667/], in the proceeding of 12th International Conference on Natural Lnaguage Generation (INLG 2019).

 ## Introduction